| Title: | Trait Matching and Abundance for Predicting Bipartite Networks |

 logical; should the parameter delta be fitted?
 It allows tapnet to down-weigh the importance of trait matching relative to abundances.
 Defaults to FALSE. |

 The core function for using the tapnet approach: it fits the model to the data (= networks).
-Then, the estimated parameters can be used to predict to other networks (using predict_tapnet
+Then, the estimated parameters can be used to predict to other networks (using predict_tapnet).

-A tapnet-fit object, containing the tapnet model parameters as entries "par_opt", the settings of the tmatch_type for PEMs and observed traits, the parameter set for lambda, the optimisation method set, along with its maxit-value, and, finally, the output of the call to optim
+A tapnet-fit object, containing the tapnet model parameters as entries "par_opt", the settings of the tmatch_type for PEMs and observed traits, the parameter set for lambda, the optimisation method set, along with its maxit-value, and, finally, the output of the call to optim, including the target value (the negative log-likelihood), the convergence report and the parameters as fitted at the transformed scale.
+Note that the entries under "opt" will not be the same as those under "par_opt"!

 Gita Benadi <[email protected]> and Carsten Dormann <[email protected]>